-I write technical how to articles for my self hosted WordPress blog, Island in the Net.
-I use MarsEdit to edit blog posts but I’ve also started using a more minimalist approach that I’ve picked up from my favorite writers such as John Gruber, Shawn Blanc and Patrick Rhone.
+I write technical how-to articles for my self hosted WordPress blog, Island in the Net.
+I use MarsEdit to edit blog posts but I’ve also started using a more minimalist approach that I’ve picked up from my favourite writers such as John Gruber, Shawn Blanc and Patrick Rhone.
 I’m writing this very article using the minimalist text app, Byword.
-It’s presents an empty canvas onto which I can place nothing but text.
+It presents an empty canvas onto which I can place nothing but text.
 I’ve got a keyboard shortcut that, with the QuickCursor app, allows me to trigger Byword and import text from any text field in any app.
-It’s my preferred work flow for all extended writing activity.
+It’s my preferred workflow for all extended writing activity.

 I’m a news junkie and I have a few hundred feeds in Google Reader.
-Google’s user interface sucks so of course I have an app, Reeder, to read my RSS feeds.
-The app has the look and feel of Twitter’s Mac OS X client.
+Google’s user interface sucks so, of course, I have an app, Reeder, to read my RSS feeds.
+The app has the look and feels of Twitter’s Mac OS X client.
 There is a client for OS X, iPad and iPhone.

-Since I sometimes give tech advice for family members and friends I often need to send screen shots of menu item.
+Since I sometimes give tech advice to family members and friends I often need to send screenshots of a menu item.
 I use the CloudApp to drag and drop content.
 CloudApp immediately creates a link and makes it available via the clipboard which I can paste into a quick email.

 I don’t often get lost but I wanted a GPS app anyway.
 I bought the Motion-X GPS Drive app for $2.99.
 It has turn by turn voice directions.
 For $2.99!!